teal-language/tealdoc/README.md

 ```
 tealdoc.FunctionItem.is_declaration: boolean
 ```
-Whether this function is an in-record declaration.
+Whether this function is only a declaration (it does not contain a body).
 ## tealdoc.VariableItem
 ```
-record tealdoc.VariableItem is tealdoc.DeclarationItem, tealdoc.Item
+record tealdoc.VariableItem is DeclarationItem, Item
 ```
 This record represents a variable item in Tealdoc.
 ## tealdoc.VariableItem.typename